Top-Rated New York to Delaware Car Shipping Company

 How Long New York to Delaware Car Shipping Takes

-Most vehicles between New York and Delaware arrive within 1 to 3 days after pickup.
-Car carriers generally travel around 400 to 500 miles per day once a vehicle is in transit, so this relatively short Northeast corridor usually falls within that timeframe.
+Most vehicles shipped between New York and Delaware arrive within 1 to 3 days after pickup.
+Since auto transport carriers generally travel 400 to 500 miles per day once a vehicle is in transit, this relatively short route usually falls well within that timeframe.
+Actual delivery timing depends on the pickup and delivery locations, carrier scheduling, weather, and traffic conditions.

 What Can Shift the Timing